jstrassmayr/databricks_js_101/README.md

  - -> Create -> Notebook

 ## Dataframes
 When using Python in data engineering, you might have come over the datatype "Dataframe".
 Dataframe variables/objects are very usefull to modify, filter, rename, aggregate... data.
-There are 2 types of dataframes on this planet: [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)- and [Spark-Dataframes](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.html).
-Spark DFs provide additional functionality for reading/writing data from/to files and tables.
+There are 2 types of dataframes widely used: [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)- and [Spark-Dataframes](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.html).
+Both serve similar purposes but Spark DFs provide some extra functionality for reading/writing data from/to files and tables.
 You can convert each one's data back and forth as needed.

 Copy the following Python code and paste it into the first cell of the notebook.
+Then hit -> "Run cell".
 ```python
 babynames = spark.read.format("csv").option("header", "true").option("inferSchema", "true").load("/Volumes/dbx_101_js/bronze/manual_uploads/baby-names.csv")
 babynames.createOrReplaceTempView("babynames_table")